 Just 15% of Americans believe an engagement ring should cost over $5,000.
 Why is this important?
 It means you shouldn’t feel pressured to buy an expensive ring.

 If you want to splurge on an impressive ring, go for it!
 You can always add more diamonds to the basket and shank, upgrade to a more pricey diamond, or choose platinum as your ring metal.

 On the other hand, you should know that smaller budgets are extremely common.
 Additionally, many people’s dream rings fall well within their ring budgets!

 If you’re operating within a smaller budget, have a look at our favorite affordable engagement rings.
 You and your wallet will fall in love!

 Is it important to buy an expensive engagement ring?

 71% of Americans don’t really care about the cost of the engagement ring.

 What seems to be most important is that the ring suits the recipient.
 If your dream ring is priced higher than your current budget allows, there are plenty of ways to adjust your ring’s cost without compromising on appearance.

-- Choose a lab created diamond, which can cost up to 50% less than a traditional earth created diamond.
+- Choose a lab grown diamond, which can cost up to 50% less than a traditional natural diamond.